ut2019nn/ut2019nn.github.io/index.md

 * predicted vs actual
 * compare to other ML models

-As described on the models section, we are choosing the LSTM network because even though it had lower accuracy in the classification sense, it had the lowest validation loss, it was at least 4 times lower than random forrest and even more than the fully connected network.
+As described on the models section, we are choosing the LSTM network because it had  the highest balanced accuracy in the the classification sense (even though it had lowest unbalanced accuracy) and the lowest validation loss.
+The validation loss was at least 4 times lower than random forrest and even more than the fully connected network.

 This means that the size predictions will be better, and even though we get right predictions in 53 cases out of 100, taking into account the size prediction precision, in a long run the network can theoretically be used in an algorithmic trading environment.